cherimarie/html200-ecommerce-project/README.md

 # Description

 This is an assignment to build a responsive ecommerce web page.
-Product information is in array of JSON objects.
 Nav and product container div will use flexbox.
 Sidebar/aside is a module that changes layout and location based on window size.
+Submitting the mailing list signup form results in user feedback on the page.
 Clicking a product's “add to cart” or “remove from cart” button updates cart count at top.
-User can sort items by selecting an attribute and submitting the form at top of page.
-Product images are served at appropriate sizes for user's device.

 Students may use the provided mockups to guide their design to whatever extent they like.
 Matching the mockups is not required.